 Other names: West Alaska Yup’ik

 Region: Alaska, Canada, Siberia

-Although these languages all stemmed from the same proto-language, they are unintelligible to each other; it’s like the difference between Spanish and French.
+- Although these languages all stem from the same proto-language, they are unintelligible to each other; it’s like the difference between Spanish and French.

 Region: Oklahoma, Mississippi, Louisiana, Tennessee